 The undersigned hereby revokes any other proxy to vote at such Annual Meeting of Stockholders and hereby ratifies and confirms all that said proxies, and each of them, may lawfully do by virtue hereof.
-The undersigned also acknowledges receipt of the Notice of Annual Meeting of Stockholders to be held September 11, 1998, the Proxy Statement and Annual Report on Form 10-K for the year ended March 31, 1998 furnished herewith.
+The undersigned also acknowledges receipt of the Notice of Annual Meeting of Stockholders to be held September 11, 1998, the Proxy Statement and Annual Report to Stockholders for the year ended March 31, 1998 furnished herewith.